Land of the Lost (film): Production

-Production for the film began on March 4, 2008.
+The production of the film began on March 4, 2008.
 Only one week's worth of filming was shot using a large-scale soundstage with green screen technology.
-The rest of filming took place on location in places such as the Dumont Dunes in the Mojave Desert, the La Brea Tar Pits in Hancock Park, and Trona, California.
+The rest of the filming took place on locations, such as the Dumont Dunes in the Mojave Desert, the La Brea Tar Pits in Hancock Park, and Trona, California.

 Marketing

 The first trailer was shown during Super Bowl XLIII.
-Subway Restaurants, which paid to appear in the film and had cross promotions with (appearing on their cups), unveiled the second trailer exclusively on their website.
+Subway Restaurants, which paid to appear in the film and had cross promotions with it (appearing on their cups), unveiled the second trailer exclusively on their website.
 JW Marriott Hotels and Pop Rocks also purchased rights to market with film tie-ins.
 Syfy aired a marathon of the original series on Memorial Day in 2009 in coordination with the studio to have frequent film clips and an interview with Sid and Marty Krofft.
 After the film's release, another marathon aired on Chiller on June 6.
 The majority of the first two seasons were also made available on Hulu.
 Ahead of the film's release, Universal also released the complete series on DVD; it had previously been released by Rhino Home Video.
 The entire series is also available via download from Xbox Live.
 Two different games were released online to promote the film.
 "Chakker" was available to play on the film's official Web site while "Crystal Adventure" was a free downloadable game for iPhones from Kewlbox.
 Both Subway and MapQuest hosted an online sweepstakes on their respective Web sites with various movie-related merchandise given away as prizes.
 Both sweepstakes ran from May 18 through June 7 of 2009.
-Ferrell also appeared on the season 4 premiere of Man vs. Wild, which aired June 2, 2009, to promote the film.
+Will Ferrell also appeared on the season 4 premiere of Man vs. Wild, which aired June 2, 2009, to promote the film.

 Music

 The score to Land of the Lost was composed by Michael Giacchino, who recorded his score with an 88-piece ensemble of the Hollywood Studio Symphony and a 35-person choir.
 On May 10, it was also announced by Dave Mustaine on TheLiveLine that some music from Megadeth would appear in the film.
 Whether this would be music from the new record was not entirely clear, however during the phone message Mustaine stated that there was new music playing in the background of the message.
 However parts of the song "The Right to Go Insane", from the 2009 album Endgame, can be heard near the end of the film.
-In the film, Rick Marshall sings the original Land of the Lost theme and two other tracks (Tracks 5 and 27) utilize parts of the theme as well., The musical A Chorus Line plays a part in the story, and Ferrell sings Cher's 1998 dance pop hit "Believe".
+In the film, Rick Marshall sings the original Land of the Lost theme and two other tracks (Tracks 5 and 27) use parts of the theme as well., The musical A Chorus Line plays a part in the story, and Ferrell sings Cher's 1998 dance pop hit "Believe".
 Varèse Sarabande released the soundtrack album on June 9, 2009 (tracks 30-32 are bonus tracks).